ucsf-wynton/wynton-website-hpc/docs/howto/python.md

 Installing collected packages: pysam, numpy, HTSeq Successfully installed HTSeq-0.11.0 numpy-1.15.2 pysam-0.15.1

-[alice@n6 ~]$
+[alice@{{ site.devel.name }} ~]$
 ```

 To see all Python packages that you have installed globally, use `pip list --user`.
 To also see packages installed site wide on the cluster, use `pip list`.
+Packages installed with `pip install --user` are typically installed to your `~/.local` folder.

 ### 2. Installing to a virtual environment (aka "virtualenv")

 A Python _virtual environment_ is basically a self-contained folder that contains the Python executable and any Python packages you install.
-When you _activate_ such a virtual environment, environment variables such as `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.
+When you _activate_ a virtual environment, environment variables like `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.

 Here is an example on how to install the [HTSeq](https://htseq.readthedocs.io/en/master/install.html#installation-on-linux) package in a Python _virtual environment_.